bioinfologics/sdg/doc/sphinx/index.rst

 SDG can be used as a Python module through its SWIG API.
 R and Julia support are experimental.

-Documentation for the framework can be found at https://bioinfologics.github.io/sdg

 Installation
 ############